• the Cine-Tourist

 (I haven't been able to see this film to know if there is actually a conjunction of girl and gun.)

 Godard could have read the phrase in Sadoul's history, then, but not until 1974, when this volume of the Histoire générale du cinéma was first published - posthumously (Sadoul died in 1967).
 I have looked to see if Sadoul refers to this interview in any of his earlier works (Sadoul did recycle material), but I haven't found it mentioned by him elsewhere.
-Sadoul's source is an issue of Delluc's film magazine Cinéa, from May 1922:
+Sadoul's source is an issue of Delluc's film magazine Cinéa

 Picture